 - Refund create: a webhook will be sent every time a refund is issued.

-*Please contact your CSM to get this set up.
+Please contact your CSM to set this up.

 An administrative portal will be exposed where the Shopify merchant will have the ability to configure the following: